AlexGaiser/fast-react/README.md

 # fast-react
-A CLI tool to quickly spin up a lightweight and fully customizable react project
+fast-react is a react CLI tool that allows users to quickly spin up react projects without all the overhead or hidden configuration of create-react-app (CRA).
+The main use case is for quickly spinning up new react projects when testing ideas, prototyping, for or quick deployment of single page applications.

 ## Wiki